 2. Represent functions using parametric equations, polar equations, and Taylor series and apply calculus techniques to these representations

-If you need a copy of the course overview, click on this link: Class outline
+If you need a copy of the course overview, click on your section: morning class or afternoon class.

 If you need a list of collected assignments, click on this link: Graded Assignments.

 If you wish to return to Mr. Smith's home page, click on the link: Home Page.

 For calculus resources based on your text book, click on the link below: